 Franchising is often seen as the preserve of large multinational businesses, yet it can be a very efficient way of growing a small business as well.

 In recent years it has become much more established as an alternative way to fund growth and expansion, particularly in periods when traditional bank lending has been difficult to obtain on reasonable terms.
 The primary advantage is that much of the funding for a franchise operation will come from the franchisee, who is effectively buying into the right to operate the franchised business.

 A franchise is essentially the granting by one person (the franchisor) to another (the franchisee) of the right to operate a business using the franchisor’s brand name and business model.
 The franchisor will already have proved their business model is successful.
 The franchisee is required to strictly follow the business model, procedures and guidance established by the franchisor.

-The key benefits of franchising for the franchisor are:
+The key benefits for the franchisor are:

 - Using the franchisee’s capital to expand the franchisor’s business.